 Ok, this is definitely my favorite craft I've made all season.
 First, because they're super easy to make, and second, because they're ADORABLE.

-I've been meaning to make some kind of snowman craft since the 1st day of Christmas crafts, but unfortunately I couldn't figure out a good design.
+I've been meaning to make some kind of snowman craft for a while, but unfortunately I couldn't figure out a good design.
 So far I've made all my crafts with stuff I've had lying around the house, so my holiday craft cost was close to nothing.
 Adorable snowmen, however, require blocks of wood or pieces of styrofoam or paint or fabric and time and effort and money.

 I was debating between making a snowman out of a wire hanger or rolls of fabric when a thought struck me: socks!
 Socks are the perfect medium for snowmen!
 I set to work.